dievskiy/bac-example-1/README.md

 # Break Access Control
 This repository is probably the simplest example of Break Access Control vulnerability.
 BAC moved to the top of OWASP list in 2021 and thus represents a huge interest for many security researchers.

+Add some changes here as well.
+We are in the first era of computers... samdaisnodnoaisd asnidoasnidonqwoienoasd12 nisaodna

 ### Run demo
 First, checkout to commit 53cc88a1b5826c1ba2b5ca8f59b4656928496cb8 and start the app by executing ```docker-compose up -d --build```.
 Next, run following curl requests to ensure that BAC indeed takes place: